hacksu/How-To-Python/README.md

 print(mouse)
 ```

 Run this program on the command line by typing `python inventory.py` (or maybe `python3 inventory.py`.)
 As you can see, whereas before we were printing a string, we are now printing a variable, and we are getting the string that was stored in that variable.
-In general, variable names give you a way to refer to data without writing all the data out.
+In general, variable names give you a way to refer to data without writing all the data out; you can think of them as being automatically replaced by that data behind the scenes.
 Change it and try this again:

 ```python
 mouse = "Chuck E. Cheese"